tinify/wordpress-plugin/readme.txt

 == Changelog ==
 = 3.0.0 =
-* Added option to compress images in the background to improve the speed of adding files to Wordpress.
+* Compress new images in the background to speed up your workflow.
-* Speed up bulk compressions by compressing more images simultaneously.
-* Show notice in the settings when using WP Offload S3 while having local images removed from the server.
-* Show notice whenever incompatible plugins are installed and activated.
-* No longer show incorrect free subscription limit whenever an account had multiple API keys with compressions.
+* Turbo-charged Bulk Optimization page with simultaneous image compression.
+* Improved memory usage for installations with extreme media libraries.
+* Detection of incompatible plugins.
-* Fallback to fopen whenever curl_exec is disabled.
+* Fallback to fopen whenever the curl_exec function is disabled.
+* Additional notices for WP Offload S3 users.
+* Several minor fixes and tweaks.

 = 2.2.6 =
 * Fixed bug in compression of file types other than JPEG and PNG that have a thumbnail generated automatically.

 = 2.2.5 =
-* Fixed bug in bulk optimization page that could sometimes cause it to stop.
+* Fixed bug in the Bulk Optimization page that sometimes caused it to stop.
 * Fixed a problem that would prevent dashboard widget from loading.
 * Tweaked styling of the dashboard widget for the latest version of WordPress.
-* Fixed a warning that sometimes occurred in the media library when certain plugins are used.
+* Fixed a warning in the media library when certain plugins are used.

 = 2.2.4 =
 * Fixed bug with drop-down menu in the Media Library.